Create a Winning Trading Plan

 The ratio of the potential profit to the potential loss on a trade is known as the risk/reward ratio.

 To illustrate a sound swing trading plan, lets look at a recent example from a stock I traded in my own account.

-ALGN is one of the best growth stocks in the market that was setting up a bullish chart pattern within a strong long-term uptrend.
-The price had pulled back to its long-term uptrend support when we featured it in December.
+ALGN was one of the best growth stocks in the market that was setting up a bullish chart pattern within a strong long-term uptrend.
+The price had pulled back to its long-term uptrend support when we featured it.